Rogomi/Holton-Monocle-TechDoc/ios.md

   - `goNext()`
   - `sendResetEmail()`

-- **ResetEmailViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **ResetEmailViewController** - lets the user reset their email.
   ##### Methods
   - `viewDidLoad()`
   - `didTapOpenEmail(_ sender: Any)`

-- **AppleAuthViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **AppleAuthViewController** - superclass of views with Apple signin.
   ##### Methods
   - `viewDidLoad()`
   - `presentationAnchor(for controller: ASAuthorizationController)`